eschen42/devplan/README.md

    - In fact, you can use the terminal interface within Rstudio (`Tools > Terminal > New Terminal`) to complete the following steps.

 ## Step 4 - Set up .ssh
+   - When you get to the command line using the invocation in step 3, you will be logged in as user `rstudio`.
+   - **Important:** *Perform this and all subsequent steps running as user `rstudio`.*
    - Set up /home/rstudio/.ssh (on the guest; ~/devplan/.ssh on the host) if desired and make sure that the permissions are right (see: https://superuser.com/a/215506)

 ## Step 5 - One-time Planemo set up on the guest
    - Set up access to git, preferably over ssh